 Through this project I’ve read a lot of bad books on homebuilding and interior design.
 Here are the ones I didn’t like.
 For my favorites, head over to our Resources page.
+For some okay-but-not-great books, go here.
 But if you want to hate-read some books on building a home, read on.

 Ray Booth: Evocative Interiors is absolutely not our style at all (more on our style here).
 “Evocative” is mainly used as a synonym for “opulent.”
 And all of the interior design showcased in the book is expensive.
 LOTS of crown molding, and complicated woodwork, and stone, and textiles.
 And lots of spaces that look like they’ve been staged for a photoshoot in a place where nobody lives or has a junk drawer.
 There are lots of better options for inspiration.

 Cabins & Camps: A great book if you think that “cabin” means that everything should be built out of logs.
 The walls, the roof, the couch, the end tables – logs logs logs.

 Snow Country: Mountain Homes and Rustic Retreats: Pretty pictures of mountain homes, trending largely towards the chalet crowd with waaaay too much money.
 Ski Style: Alpine Interiors, Architecture & Living Style has some more of the same.

 Monochrome Home: Harmony, Balance, and the Elements of Modern Style: Not super helpful.
 Lots of close-up photos, of, say, a bunch of seashells in a black bowl.
 Also pretty dated at this point.

 Todd : Well, something had to come through the window!
 Something had to break the stereo!

 Margo : And why is the carpet all wet, *Todd*?

 Todd : I don’t *know*, Margo!

 Total Design had the same problem (and is now dated enough to recommend a phone jack in a guest bedroom for “checking email”).